Eppo-exp/eppo-docs/docs/administration/email-notifications.md

 ## Configure Email Notifications for for Team owned Flags, Experiments, and Metrics

-You can select to recieve notifications related to flags, experiments, and metrics that are owned by the Teams you belong to.
+You can select to receive notifications related to flags, experiments, and metrics that are owned by the Teams you belong to.

 ![Find your user profile](/img/administration/User-profile.png)